-The City Council is pleased to present the Fiscal Year 2023-2024 Annual Budget.
+The City Council is pleased to present the Fiscal Year 2024-2025 Annual Budget.
 The approved budget reflects a confident outlook on Casa Grande.
-FY23 has been proving to be one of the strongest, most productive years from an economic perspective in more than a decade.
-This productivity has provided the organization with adequate liquidity to fund pay as you go through capital improvement projects in FY24.
+FY24 has been proving to be a steady and still strong, most productive years from an economic perspective in more than a decade.
+This productivity has provided the organization with adequate liquidity to fund pay as you go through capital improvement projects in FY25.
 The City's budget is focused on supporting the City's Mission, Vision and updated Strategic Goals.
 The six (6) areas of focus and their related strategic initiatives are outlined below: